What is the role of a Director of Employer Branding?

 Other Questions about Director of Employer Branding

-How can a Director of Employer Branding help attract and retain talent?
+- How can a Director of Employer Branding leverage employer reviews to attract new talent?